In this use case we want to extract data from our data lake:

 Results

-1. You created a Hadoop cluster (DataProc) which provides functionality for accessing cloud SQL (initialization action "cloud-sql-proxy") as well as the Jupyter notebook components being necessary for PySpark..
+1. You created a Hadoop cluster (DataProc) which provides functionality for sqoop and Jupyter Notebooks with spark.

 Creating the sales_statistics_region table in the RDBMS